Non-Profit

 A system ready for confident decision-making

 The result is a flexible, scalable grantmaking platform that supports multiple review models, user roles, and access levels without sacrificing usability.
 Internal teams gained clearer workflows and better oversight, while applicants and panelists experienced a more user-friendly, focused process.
-By grounding every decision in research, flows, and real user needs, the system is positioned to evolve alongside the Pew Center’s programs, providing a durable foundation for future grant cycles and organizational growth.
+By grounding every decision in research, flows, and real user needs, the system is positioned to evolve alongside the Pew Center’s programs, providing a durable foundation for future grant cycles.

 The result is a flexible, scalable grantmaking platform that supports multiple review models, user roles, and access levels without sacrificing usability.
 Internal teams gained clearer workflows and better oversight, while applicants and panelists experienced a more user-friendly, focused process.
-By grounding every decision in research, flows, and real user needs, the system is positioned to evolve alongside the Pew Center’s programs, providing a durable foundation for future grant cycles and organizational growth.
+By grounding every decision in research, flows, and real user needs, the system is positioned to evolve alongside the Pew Center’s programs, providing a durable foundation for future grant cycles.